Our Motorsports: History

 On October 30, 2019, Our Motorsports announced at the NASCAR Hall of Fame that they would be fielding a full-time team in the NASCAR Xfinity Series, the No. 02 Chevrolet, with Seuss sharing the ride with multiple other drivers that were not announced at that time.
 Brett Moffitt joined the team for originally a four-race schedule on January 30, 2020.
 The team purchased cars and equipment from GMS Racing, which closed down their Xfinity team after the 2019 season.
 The team would also continue to compete in ARCA part-time in 2020, though they only did the race at Daytona with Seuss in the No. 02 and Benny Chastain in the No. 09. and Our Motorsports ARCA team would cease operations after Daytona.

 On March 3, 2022, it was announced that Good Money Motorsports, led by Arlis “Vic” Reynolds, who owns Larry's Hard Lemonade Brewing Co., and Jack Perone Fulton, who is the Founder and CEO of International Championship Boxing LLC, had invested in the company, giving them partial ownership.
 Larry's Hard Lemonade Brewing Co. will also sponsor the team in select races.

+In 2023, the team went part-time in the Xfinity Series, fielding for three different drivers.

+On December 7, 2023, it was announced Alfredo rejoined the team in the No. 5 full-time in 2024.

+In 2025, it was announced that Kris Wright would drive full-time for the team, that lasted until after Sonoma, when it was announced that Kaz Grala would substitute the next weekend at Dover.
+Wright confirmed he had mutually parted ways with the team.
+Before the race at Dover, it was announced that the team would cease operations entirely following the event.